-WWDC - Apple's Worldwide Developer Conference - is set to kick of on 22 June with a keynote at which the company will reveal its plans for the operating systems on our iPhones, iPads, Macs, Watches, HomePods and Apple TVs.
-The keynote is always a much watch event, but this year there will be much more on offer.
+WWDC - Apple's Worldwide Developer Conference - is set to kick of today: 7 June 2021, with a keynote at which the company will reveal its plans for the operating systems on our iPhones, iPads, Macs, Watches, HomePods and Apple TVs.
+You can watch the keynote at the top of this article.

-In this article we'll start off with how to watch the keynote address, including when it will kick off, and then we'll discuss how you can watch the other WWDC related content that you might be able to gain access to.
+The WWDC keynote has always been a much watch event.
+In this article we'll start off with how to watch the keynote address, including when it will kick off, and then we'll discuss how you can watch some of the other WWDC related content that you might be able to gain access to.

-We can be pretty sure that the keynote will happen on day one of WWDC 2020.
+The keynote will happen on day one of WWDC 2021.

 How to watch the WWDC Keynote